 Everyone experiences anxiety, stress and worried thoughts from time to time.
-This highly-engaging online workshop is designed to explore resources and strategies to manage anxiety and promote wellbeing in children, young people and adults.
+This highly-engaging online workshop is designed to explore Innovative Resources creative tools and strategies to manage anxiety and promote wellbeing in children, young people and adults.

 Who is this workshop for?

 This online workshop is for child, youth and family workers, teachers, wellbeing staff, counsellors, mental health workers, pastoral care workers, foster carers, parents and … anyone who supports children, young people and adults.

 - take away a range of strategies to support themselves and others in managing anxiety